ma-schulze/TrustLeech/artifact/qemu/docs/user/index.rst

 -------------------

 This section of the manual is the overall guide for users using QEMU for user-mode emulation.
-In this mode, QEMU can launch programs compiled for one CPU architecture on the same Operating System (OS) but running on a different CPU architecture.
+In this mode, QEMU can launch processes compiled for one CPU on another CPU.

 .. toctree::
    :maxdepth: 2